 If you used SafetyNet in the past, it was designed as a plugin and was installed as such.
 However, SafetyNet is now a web application so an installer is included in the download.
 To install, run the Mac Installer.pkg or the Windows Installer.exe .
-The installer will automatically launch the SafetyNet page which will guide you through the set up process of linking SafetyNet with your AWS account.
+The installer will automatically launch the SafetyNet page which will guide you through the set up process of linking SafetyNet with your Amazon account.
 The first step will be to log into SafetyNet with your FileMaker Server administrator credentials.

-Linking SafetyNet with AWS
+Linking SafetyNet with Amazon

 Once you do, you will be redirected back to the SafetyNet page to set up payment options.

-Back on the SafetyNet page you should see all payment options associated with your AWS account listed.
+Back on the SafetyNet page you should see all payment options associated with your account listed.
 Choose the option that you want charges to be applied to, check the box that says "Use my selected payment method for future purchases and payments to this merchant." and then click "Store payment settings".
 You should then be redirected to the admin page for SafetyNet.

+Files backed up to SafetyNet are stored in an S3 bucket in a 360Works account.
+During set up, SafetyNet will do a network check and will create a S3 bucket in the region with the fastest ping time.
 The SafetyNet installer automatically creates a SafetyNet folder in the FileMaker Server Backups folder.
 Make sure to set up a backup schedule on FileMaker Server to save back ups to this folder.
 You can also assign additional folders for SafetyNet to upload to S3 by adding them in the "Off-Site Storage Setup" section of the SafetyNet Admin page.
 You can set an interval for how long to keep backups in this same section.

 If you need to download, delete, or restore a file to FileMaker Server you can do so on the SafetyNet Manage Files page.
 You can also manually run SafetyNet on this page by clicking the "Run Now" link at the top of the page.